NVIDIA-AI-IOT/whisper_trt/README.md

-# whisper_trt
+# WhisperTRT

-This repository optimizes Whisper for execution with TensorRT.
+WhisperTRT is a project that optimizes [OpenAI Whisper](https://github.com/openai/whisper) with [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt#:~:text=NVIDIA%20TensorRT%2DLLM%20is%20an,on%20the%20NVIDIA%20AI%20platform.), enabling lower memory consumption, and higher throughput compared to running Whisper with PyTorch.

-This results in lower memory consumption, and higher throughput compared to running Whisper with PyTorch.
+WhisperTRT roughly mimics the API of the original Whisper model, making it easy to use.
+Read below for performance and usage details.

 ## Benchmark